The microorganisms can spread from just within the tooth to the surrounding bone supporting the tooth and then to soft tissues in the face.

 Due to the nature of human tissues, there are potential tracks within the skin and adjoining tissues through which the infection can spread rapidly and reach a critical state.
 This can be more dangerous in people with other pre-existing diseases which affect their immunity, therefore, it is prudent to have these teeth treated promptly by your dentist.
 In cases where they cannot be saved, they should be removed promptly.

-Most extractions are done under local anesthetic and involve a needle.
-Lot of care is taken to make this least painful.
+Most extractions are done under local anaesthetic and involve a needle.
+A lot of care is taken to make this least painful.
 Once your gum and teeth are numbed all you should feel is pushing and pressure.
-Very rarely in the presence of pus or active infection the anesthetic may not work very well.
+Very rarely in the presence of pus or active infection, the anaesthetic may not work very well.

 Your surgeon may decide to peel the gums if the teeth are brittle or broken down, in which case you require stitching.
 Stitches should dissolve and heal away without any problem.

-Many upper molar teeth are located in close relation or even within maxillary sinus cavity.
-This is a hollow cavity within the upper jaw and has direct communication to your nose.
+Many upper molar teeth are located in close relationships or even within the maxillary sinus cavity.
+This is a hollow cavity within the upper jaw and has direct communication with your nose.
 It is directly under the orbit(eye shell).
-Prior to removal the risk of causing communication to the sinus cavity will be discussed by your surgeon.
-Many a times they may heal without causing much symptoms.
-In some situations patients may experience fluid running through the nose or even pain in the cheek.
-The close relationship also makes one prone for dislodgement of root into the sinus cavity.
+Before removal, the risk of causing communication to the sinus cavity will be discussed by your surgeon.
+Many times they may heal without causing many symptoms.
+In some situations, patients may experience fluid running through the nose or even pain in the cheek.
+The close relationship also makes one prone to dislodgement of root into the sinus cavity.

 In the event of such complications, your surgeon may opt to close the defect by another simple procedure.
 If a root fragment needs to be removed or the defect is large and not amenable to be treated by simple procedure then a treatment under general anaesthetic may be necessary.Back to General Dentistry

 “I had a smile design performed at Ochilview and was extremely pleased with the great results.”